dominant-strategies/quais-by-example/send-etx/README.md

 The `index.js` script requires a few variables to be set before it can run properly:

-- `rpcURL` - the RPC URL of the chain you want to send from
+- `rpcURL` - the RPC URL of the chain you want to send from, loaded from your .env file
-- `privateKey` - the private key of the address you want to send from
+- `privateKey` - the private key of the address you want to send from, loaded from your .env file
 - `desintationAddress` - the address you want to send to

 Once you've set each of these variables, you can run the script with: